Boston Non-importation agreement: Historical context

-The act parade proceeded by passing the Townshend Revenue Act in June 1767.
-It imposed new duties on goods such as salt, glass, paper, tea, coal, oil and lead.
-The revenue from these duties would be used as a salary for colonial governors, judges and troops.

-Accidentally, unlike the Stamp Act, the Townshend Revenue Act attracted significantly less attention and caused hardly any criticism or objection when it was implemented in the late November 1767.
-This lack of opposition was caused by the fact that only a few (merchants and traders) were affected by this act.
+In June 1767, the Parliament passed the Townshend Revenue Act, which established new duties on goods such as salt, glass, paper, tea, coal, oil, and lead.
+The revenues generated from these duties were intended to pay the salaries of colonial governors, judges, and troops.
+Unlike the Stamp Act, however, the Townshend Revenue Act attracted considerably less attention and criticism when it went into effect in November 1767.
+The muted opposition arose because the act affected only merchants and traders.

-The opposition for the Townshend Act might have never appeared if it had not been of writings of John Dickinson.
-In his famous " Letters from a Farmer", he argued that these taxes are illegal because the Parliament lacked any authority to impose taxes upon the colonists.
-These twelve letters were originally published in the Pennsylvania Chronicle and later expanded to more than twenty-four other newspapers around the colonies.
-The letters, along with Thomas Paine's Common Sense, are considered to be the most popular pamphlets of the Revolutionary era.
-In these letters, Dickinson fears the loss of colonial independence, considers the recently established acts as an attack on colonial liberties and emphasises the need for colonial protest.
-In other words, Dickinson's letters boosted up the opposition to the Townshend Act.
+In a series of essays known as the "Letters from a Farmer in Pennsylvania," John Dickinson argued that these taxes were unlawful because the Parliament lacked the authority to levy taxes on the colonists.
+Initially published in the Pennsylvania Chronicle, the essays were later circulated in newspapers across the colonies.
+Alongside Thomas Paine's Common Sense, these letters are regarded as the most influential pamphlets of the Revolutionary era.
+They underscored the threat to colonial independence, framed recent acts as attacks on colonial liberties, and stressed the necessity for colonial protest.

-Firstly, by addressing James Otis Jr., who advised the Massachusetts House of Representatives to petition the British king.
-This resulted in the Massachusetts Circular Letter, written by Samuel Adams and James Otis Jr., which was sent to other colonies and recommended collective action against the British Parliament and the Townshend Act.

-Such colonial initiatives started a debate, whether the British Parliament has the right to impose taxes with the only intention in raising revenues.
-The colonial argument, also enforced by Dickinson, was that without elected representants they cannot be taxed ("no taxation without representation").
-The counter-argument from the Parliament was a duty to protect their citizens and subjects.
-These colonial attempts to deny this British policy ended by dissolving New York and Massachusetts assemblies.
+Galvanized by Dickinson's letters, James Otis Jr. urged the Massachusetts House of Representatives to petition the British king.
+This resulted in the Massachusetts Circular Letter, penned by Otis and Samuel Adams, advocating collective action against the British Parliament and the Townshend Act.
+This sparked a debate on the Parliament's right to impose taxes solely for revenue-raising purposes.
+The colonies argued, with Dickinson's backing, that they could not be taxed without elected representation ("no taxation without representation").
+The Parliament, on the other hand, insisted it was their duty to protect their citizens and subjects.
+The colonies' attempts to contest this British policy resulted in the dissolution of the New York and Massachusetts assemblies.

-As the British government failed to recognize the reason of the colonial objections, a conflict between the mother country and the colony became unavoidable.
-In these complaints, the Parliament saw a clear attempt to weaken its authority, Navigation Acts, mercantile system and consequently whole empire.

-Probably, the only peaceful means left for American colonies pushing through their demands for the British government were boycotts of British goods.
-These intentions formed into an initiative of Boston merchants and trader which resulted in the Boston Non-importation agreement.
+When the British government failed to acknowledge the reason for colonial objections, a conflict between the mother country and the colony became inevitable.
+The Parliament perceived these complaints as clear attempts to undermine its authority, Navigation Acts, mercantile system, and the entire empire.
+Arguably, the only peaceful means left for the American colonies to assert their demands was through boycotting British goods.
+This intention culminated in an initiative by Boston merchants and traders, leading to the Boston Non-importation Agreement.